yan-zhanglab/yan-zhanglab.github.io/_members/Yan-Zhang.md

 ## About

-What we can build with biotechnology is fundamentally shaped by the tools we have available.
-My lab develops cell-free synthetic biology platforms to overcome many of the survival and resource constraints imposed by living cells, expanding what we can build with biology.
+What we can build with biology is fundamentally shaped by the tools we have available.
+My lab develops cell-free synthetic biology platforms to overcome survival and resource constraints commonly found in living cells, expanding what we can build with biology.
 Our long-term vision is to design, build, and deploy biotechnology with the predictability expected of an engineering discipline.

 ## Professional Appointments

 **Incoming Assistant Professor**
 Department of Chemical and Biomolecular Engineering, Rice University (2027-)

 **NIH MOSAIC K99/R00 Pathway to Independence Postdoctoral Fellow** California Institute of Technology (2024-2026)

 **Presidential Postdoctoral Fellow**
 California Institute of Technology (2022-2024)

 ## Education